 - 1 cup unbleached flour

-- 3 tbsp plant-based milk I use coconut milk
+- 3 tablespoon plant-based milk I use coconut milk

 - Mix in flour.
 The mix may seem a little dry.
 It works well to mix up with your hand and form a ball with the dough.